“If it’s never our fault, we can’t take responsibility for it. If we can’t take responsibility for it, we’ll always be its victim.”

 Richard Donchian left many students that still trade or run money management firms.
 A sampling of his students include: Nelson Chang, Robert Crowell, Barbara Dixon, Bruce Terry, Paul Dean and Brent Elam.

 Bottom line, trading as a trend follower is a learned behavior.
 However, most people don’t want to think or learn about new methods.
 It takes discipline.
-But, if the students of Richard Dennis or the students of Richard Donchian don’t provide inspiration as to how important learning the right method is toward achieving success…well buy a mutual fund and shoot for 5% a year.
+But, if the students of Richard Dennis or the students of the Richard Donchian trend system don’t provide inspiration as to how important learning the right method is toward achieving success…well buy a mutual fund and shoot for 5% a year.

-More on Richard Donchian
+More on Richard Donchian Rules